Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Accessories.
 This coverage can protect your saddlebags, eyewear, leathers or other accessories you use for your ride.

-However, you can choose from a variety of insurance coverage options based on what’s important to you.
+However, you can choose from a variety of coverage options based on what’s important to you.
 For example, you might want to cover your chopper with replacement cost, OEM and modified parts coverage to keep the bike — and its extra chrome — in mint condition.
 But a cruiser with a switched-out engine might only need modified parts coverage.

-How can I get cheap custom bike insurance?
+How to get cheap custom motorcycle insurance

 Because custom bikes tend to cost more, you might expect your motorcycle policy to transcend standard $200 to $500 premiums.
 Yet you’re likely to find savvy savings with a few simple tips: